DAIRY PRODUCTS

 For this reason, the horrible practice of starting a newborn on formula in the hospital if the mother cannot begin to breastfeed immediately is a totally insane practice that just causes illness in the baby.
 Every effort should be made to assist a baby to obtain colostrum immediately when he or she wants to begin feeding.
 There is no reason to force this process, as the baby may require rest or sleep for hours after a difficult delivery, or any birth, for that matter.

-In many nations formula is given out to hospitals and birthing centers at no charge by companies that want to ÒhookÓ the babies on the taste of formula.
+In some nations, formula is given out to hospitals and birthing centers at no charge by companies that want to ÒhookÓ the babies on the taste of formula.
 Then they will never want to breastfeed.
 This supports the formula company, but does nothing beneficial for the child or the mother.
 The mother is left with engorged breasts and a colicky child in most instances.
 We can only hope that the practice of giving formula in the hospital to newborns will be abandoned sometime soon, though I doubt it as it is ÒconvenientÓ and inexpensive.

 Yogurt, Kefir and other fermented milk products.
 These are very popular.
 They are often easier to digest because the milk sugar, to which some are allergic, has been consumed by the fermenting organisms added to the milk.

-The best kinds are made from organic milk, and plain rather than sweetened with fruit or other sugars.
+The best kinds are made from organic milk, and are plain rather than sweetened with fruit or other sugars.
 Also, the best are full-fat and live culture.
 This means the fermenting organisms are still alive.
 Many, such as lactobacillus acidophilus, are healthful for the human intestine in many cases.
 Most yogurt and kefir that is sold, however, is pasteurized, homogenized, flavored, low-fat and not live culture.
 This is not a very healthful product and should be eaten only rarely.

 Powdered milk is much harder to digest in most instances, as it is prepared by spraying the milk over copper rollers in many cases that add copper to the milk, a chemical element that is not usually found in milk in any appreciable quantity.
+Canned milks are usually even worse, and are often old.

 MILK AND BABIES